astropy/halotools/docs/quickstart_and_tutorials/model_building/preloaded_models/tinker13_composite_model.rst

 There will be one ``param_dict`` parameter for each entry of the input ``quiescent_fraction_ordinates``.
-Once you instantiate the model you are not permitted to change the abcissa.
+Once you instantiate the model you are not permitted to change the abscissa.
 To do that, you need to instantiate another model.

 Populating Mocks and Generating Tinker et al. (2013) Model Predictions